Canon 6D Mark II vs Olympus E-M10 III

 Travel and landscape photographers will find it useful that the 6D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 6D Mark II and the E-M10 III are recent models that are part of the current product line-up.
-The 6D Mark II replaced the earlier Canon 6D, while the E-M10 III followed on from the Olympus E-M10 II.
+The 6D Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the E-M10 III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M10 III was succeeded by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is the Canon 6D Mark II better than the Olympus E-M10 III or vice versa?
 The listing below highlights the relative strengths of the two models.